Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 • I love adding the sugar and my mom does too, but my grandma doesn’t add that much (she only adds a few teaspoons).
 I say try it and see what you like.

-• White vinegar is the traditional vinegar for this recipe and a great place to start.
-If you know that you like apple cider or rice wine vinegar they are also good.
+• White vinegar is a great place to start but if you like apple cider or rice wine vinegar, they are also good.
+You really can’t mess this up.
+Just adjust to the taste and enjoy!

 Nutrition